 Old Bisbee Ghost Tour, Bisbee (Nearby Hotels)

 For something a little different than a haunted house this Halloween, check out one of the Old Bisbee Ghost Tours.
 These tours are led by hosts that take visitors through the streets of town to learn about the ghosts that are still rumored to haunt this historic Arizona region.
-You’ll get to explore multiple towns and hear over 45 haunting stories as you make your way through the tour and see sights like the Horseshoe Inn in Benson and the Triple T Ranch.
-The tours cost $15 per adult, run five nights a week at 7pm, and last about 1.5 hours.
+You’ll get to explore Old Bisbee after dark, and hear haunting stories as you make your way through the tour and see the sights.
+The tours cost $15 per adult, run seven nights a week at 7pm, and last about 1.5 hours.
 There’s also an Old Bisbee Haunted Pub Crawl that takes place on Saturday nights.